2008 Philadelphia Eagles season: Offseason

 Though the Eagles finished the 2007 season strong, winning their final three games, they finished 8–8 and in last place in a tough division.
-In the off-season, the Eagles made noise by signing star cornerback Asante Samuel from the New England Patriots on February 29, 2008, the first day that he became available.
-Samuel, signed to a six-year, $57 million contract, was considered the top player available in free agency, and was Philadelphia's biggest signing since Terrell Owens in 2004.
+In the off-season, the Eagles signed cornerback Asante Samuel from the New England Patriots on February 29, 2008, the first day he became available.
+Samuel, signed to a six-year, $57 million contract, was considered one of the top players available in free agency, and was Philadelphia's largest signing since Terrell Owens in 2004.
 The Eagles also signed defensive end Chris Clemons, and gave him a sizable signing bonus, but he struggled with injuries in the preseason, and barely made the team.
 Oft-injured defensive lineman Jevon Kearse returned to the Tennessee Titans and Takeo Spikes was released, with a young corps of linebackers ready to replace him.
 Tight end L.J.
 Smith, who has battled injury, was given a franchise tag to keep him in Philadelphia.